scikit-learn/enhancement_proposals/slep001/discussion.rst

    Do we modify all transformers to return a y (y=None for unsupervised transformers that are not given y?).
-This sounds like leading to code full of surprised and difficult to maintain from the user perspective.
+This sounds like leading to code full of surprises and difficult to maintain from the user perspective.

    We would loose the contract that the number of samples is unchanged by a transformer.
 This contract is very useful (eg for model selection: